Tallamraju Prabhakar: Education and career

-In 1971 he passed his MBBS from Andhra Medical College of the Andhra University and joined Indian Armed Forces medical services in 1972.
-He did MD in Anaesthesia from AFMC, Pune University.
+In 1971, he obtained his MBBS from Andhra Medical College of the Andhra University and joined Indian Armed Forces medical services in 1972.
+He obtained a MD in Anaesthesia from AFMC, Pune University.
 After that he did his super specialization(PDCC) in Neuro‐Anaesthesia from All India Institute of Medical Sciences Delhi.

-In 2006 he retired as Deputy Director General of Indian Armed Forces Medical Services and served as Director of U.P.
+In 2006, he retired as Deputy Director General of Indian Armed Forces Medical Services and served as Director of U.P.
 Rural Institute of Medical Sciences and Research from 2006 to 2011.
-In 2011 he joined Era's Lucknow Medical College, Lucknow as Principal, Dean, Chief Medical Superintendent & Professor of anaesthesia.
+In 2011, he joined Era's Lucknow Medical College, Lucknow as Principal, Dean, Chief Medical Superintendent & Professor of anaesthesia.
 He was also Professor of Anaesthesia in Pune, Delhi & Kanpur Universities.
 In August 2014, he left Era's Lucknow Medical College, Lucknow and again become Director of U.P.
 Rural Institute of Medical Sciences and Research.
 In 2016 he became Vice-Chancellor of Uttar Pradesh University of Medical Sciences.

 He also had the privilege of treating and giving Anaesthesia to A. P. J. Abdul Kalam when he was the President of India.